EricZhengAZ/Lable-Track1EC601/README.md

 https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android

 Implemented and modified the template code provided by TensorFlow, for both iOS and Android.
 Trained the models to recognize more objects.

+# How to use
+To build our project open the folder MVP Android App\tensorflow-master\tensorflow\examples\android with Android studio.
+All the dependacies should download automatically and the App will be ready to be installed.